Robust entanglement by continuous dynamical decoupling of the J-coupling interaction: Robustness to noise sources

 Beyond the dependence on the temperature, entangling gate fidelities are often limited by heating of the vibrational modes.
 The heating rate depends on the electric field noise, therefore considerable effort has been devoted to improving the quality of microfabricated surface ion traps and designing low noise electronics.
 In some cases, cryogenic cooling is employed to lower the temperature of the chip \cite{romaszko2020}.
 All these solutions however pose an important engineering challenge and add a considerable experimental overhead.

-The intrinsic J-coupling interaction does not rely on the common modes of vibration as a principle information bus and is therefore virtually insensitive to motional decoherence provided that the ions remain in a harmonic potential \cite{khromova2012, piltz2016}.
+The intrinsic J-coupling interaction is robust to motional decoherence provided that the ions remain in a harmonic potential \cite{khromova2012, piltz2016}.
+We note that a similar robustness is possible with, for example, a far-detuned M{\o}lmer-S{\o}rensen gate which, in the weak-field regime, leaves the spins disentangled from the motion throughout the evolution \cite{sorensen2000}.
+This remains, however, an approximation in the limit of large detunings\footnote{It is also interesting to consider the robustness that is required from a multi-loop MS gate to obtain similar fidelities to that of a dressed J-coupling gate.
+The requirements are roughly approximated from the infidelity model of \cite{sorensen2000}.
+For a $\SI{608}{\mu s}$ duration (assuming the same parameters as figure (\ref{fig:motional_decoherence}) and $\Omega_{MS} = \SI{40}{kHz}$), the resulting infidelity due to motional heating is $2\times 10^{-2}$.
+In order to obtain errors near $10^{-4}$, one would have to perform approximately $\num{40000}$ loops, increasing the gate duration to $\SI{122}{ms}$.
+This is much larger than what could be achieved with the J-coupling gate, for which the duration is $\SI{8.86}{ms}$ (c.f. figure (\ref{fig:motional_decoherence})).}.
+Furthermore, this differs from the robustness of the intrinsic J-coupling interaction which does not entangle the spin and motion throughout the evolution.
 In our proposal, the introduction of continuous drives adds an off-resonant interaction with the motional sidebands which was shown to limit fidelities for high dressing powers (section (\ref{sec:calculating_neglected_terms})).
 Motional decoherence may therefore further increase errors due to this coupling.
 The leading terms of the sideband Hamiltonian (\ref{eq:Hdr1_ME}) were found, however, to not include any motional operators and therefore remain insensitive to motional decoherence.
 In what follows, we must therefore consider the exact Hamiltonian.

 In the absence of sideband cooling, the smallest achievable temperature of the $n^{th}$ vibrational mode is determined by the Doppler cooling limit $\nbar^{(n)}_{min} = \Gamma/(2\nu_n)$ where $\Gamma$ is the natural linewidth of the cooling transition.
 In \yb, the natural linewidth of the $^2$S$_{1/2},F=1 \rightarrow ^2$P$_{1/2}, F=0$ cooling transition is $\Gamma/2\pi = \SI{19.6}{MHz}$ \cite{olmschenk2005}.
 Since smaller vibrational frequencies are favourable for faster gates, the initial temperature is large and for $\nu_1/2\pi = \SI{140}{kHz}$, the Doppler cooling limits for $N=2$ ions are $\nbar^{(1)}_{min} = 70$ and $\nbar^{(2)}_{min} = 40.4$.
 Despite these large temperatures, we remain in the Lamb-Dicke regime $\epsilon \sqrt{n} \ll 1$.